 Baking Spelt ciabatta at home from scratch is easier than you think.
 A little time and patience to recreate the essence of this Italian bread but made with white spelt flour, olive oil, water, salt and yeast.
-As Ciabatta is a rustic looking bread it is easier for beginner bakers to recreate at home.
+As Ciabatta is a rustic-looking bread it is easier for beginner bakers to recreate it at home.
 The secret is a sticky and very hydrated dough, then the strange shape more imperfect, the better.
-No special bread machine or bread-making skills required only gentle folding.
+No special bread machine or bread-making skills are required only gentle folding.

 What is Ciabatta?